 A technical standard is an established norm or requirement.
 It is usually a formal document that establishes uniform engineering or technical criteria, methods, processes and practices.
 Standards allow for interchangeability of parts, system interoperability, and they ensure quality, reliability and safety.

 The library has electronic access to some codes and standards.
 See the listings below for more details on available codes and standards.

-The library has some codes and standards available in print in the reference section of the library.
-Please search the Library Catalog for standards and codes available in print.
+Some codes and standards are available in print in the reference section of the library.
+Check the library's catalog to see if we have a resource available in print.

 These resources allow you to identify standards.
 Standards are typically not available full-text from these resources.

 ACI Collection of Concrete Codes, Specifications, and Practices

 This collection indexes ACI documents about code requirements, specifications, tolerances, concrete proportions, construction methods, evaluations of test results, and many more topics on concrete technology.

 ANSI indexes ANSI, ISO, IEC and ASTM standards.

 Indexes all of the standards published by the American Society of Testing and Materials.

 In support of MSOE educational and academic activities, the MSOE library will attempt to obtain copies of requested standards for current students and current employees of MSOE.
 Students and employees should be aware that a standard is typically a form of intellectual property that is protected by U.S. and international copyright laws.
 The MSOE library maintains records of all MSOE students and employees who obtain a copy of a standard from the library.
 In requesting a standard from the MSOE library, all MSOE students and employees agree to comply with all copyright and licensing requirements associated with the standard.
 Upon request, library personnel will apprise students and employees of any copyright, licensing, and other restrictions that may apply to specific standards.